bigjosh/cwandt-pocketfiche-site/upload-server/readme.md

 They can drag and drop an image or select it from their file system.

-Once they do that, the page has JS that processes the image into a 500x500x1 PNG and shows it to user as a preview.
+Once they do that, the page has JS that processes the image into a 500x500 1-bit black-and-white only PNG and shows it to user as a preview.
 They can try again if they don't like it.

 Next is the parcel-location field which can take a location from "A1" to "AL38".

 Finally there is an "Upload image " submit button that makes a POST to the app processor with the `command` parameter set to `upload`, the `parcel-location` parameter from the form, and the `code` parameter from the URL, and the image in the POST data.
+Parcel-location is upper-case only.

 If the POST is successful, the page says "You have successfully uploaded your image!
 Here is the link to your image...." and displays a link based on the returned parcel-location.